gearglow/ReptiliaWithATwist/The List.md

 Elysia was nonplussed.
 "You're really okay with me being a girl?
 Just like that?"

-"You *do* seem much happier, dear, and that's the important thing," Mrs. Granger replied.
+"You *do* seem much happier than last we saw you, dear, and that's the important thing," Mrs. Granger replied.

 Elysia smiled in relief.
 Hermione patted her arm, and said, "Well, after we eat, how about we show you what Ellie's been teaching me this summer?"